 ●Put fruit on your cereal.

-●Consume at least half of all grains as whole grains (like whole wheat bread, brown rice, whole grain cereal), replacing refined grains (like white bread, white rice, refined or sweetened cereals).
+●Consume at least half of all grains as whole grains (like 100 percent whole wheat bread, brown rice, whole grain cereal), replacing refined grains (like white bread, white rice, refined or sweetened cereals).

 ●Choose chicken, fish, and beans instead of red meat and cheese.

-●Cook with oils that contain polyunsaturated and monounsaturated fats, like olive and peanut oil.
+●Cook with oils that contain polyunsaturated and monounsaturated fats, like corn, olive, and peanut oil.

 ●Choose margarines that do not have partially hydrogenated oils.
 Soft margarines (especially squeeze margarines) have less trans fatty acids than stick margarines.

 ●Eat fewer baked goods that are store-made and contain partially hydrogenated fats (like many types of crackers, cookies, and cupcakes).